engbmsdev/CustomUrlLauncher-PhoneGap-Plugin/README.md

 CustomUrlLauncher-PhoneGap-Plugin
 =================================

-Cordova plugin for Android to launch another application via custom url in a new task
+Cordova plugin for Android to launch another application via custom url in a new task.

 # Installation (automatically)